logo

 All you need to know

 Congratulations on reaching week 18 of your pregnancy!
-This is an exciting time as your baby continues to grow and develop rapidly.
-During this week, you may start feeling more energetic and notice some significant changes in your body.
+This is an exciting time as your baby continues to grow rapidly.
+During this week, you may start feeling more energetic and notice significant changes in your body.
 Your baby is also becoming more active, and you might even feel those first flutters of movement.

 View all articles